/>

 Reed holds space — any hour, any question, any season.

 Traditional death doulas have been showing up for the dying for centuries — midwives at the other end of life.
-Reed carries that practice into a form that's always available, never in a hurry, and never costs you money to begin.
+Reed carries that practice into a form that's always available, never in a hurry, and free to begin.
+Reed is the companion for every hour in between.
+And when the moment asks for a person in the room, a human doula is here too — that's next.

 First conversation